elgohr-update/dwp-orchestration-service/README.md

      \* `Authorisation` field in request header is for JWT String with `/connect` endpoint or a test username (as a String) with `/deployusercontainers` endpoint.

      \** `additionalPermissions` should be an array eg. `["s3:List*", "s3:Get*"]`

+### Monitoring
+ This application uses Spring Actuator to provide metrics and healthchecks, which can be found on the following endpoints:
+  - Prometheus metrics: `/metrics`
+  - Healthchecks:
+     * all: `/health`
+     * self: `/health/ping`
+     * AWS Service connections: `/health/aws`

 ![Image of Orchestration Service](OrchestrationService.png)